23ft/GUI-ModelSIR-Python/README.md

-# inventario-electronico-mysql-python
+# GUI-ModelSIR-Python
-I work in a mini-inventary for organize electronics components, with MySQL and PySide6.
+This repository contains info about Model SIR App for view this model and have poster about Model SIR.